Arundhati Kirkire

 Arundhati Kirkire (अरुन्दाठी किरकिरे; born 31 May 1980) is an Indian former cricketer who played as a right-handed batter and occasional wicket-keeper.
 She appeared in one Test match and 30 One Day Internationals for India between 2000 and 2005.
+Her highest WODI score is 106 and she also has one half-century in the one-day version of the sport.
 She played domestic cricket for Madhya Pradesh and Railways.